BinaryMoon/wp-toolbelt/readme.txt

 Taking inspiration from Jetpack I want to rebuild the features I use the most and make them as simple and fast as possible.

+Toolbelt has been featured on The WordPress Tavern in [an interview with me](https://wptavern.com/toolbelt-a-new-jetpack-inspired-plugin-with-a-focus-on-speed-and-privacy).
+You can read more about the creation of the plugin and my desire for a more private internet.

 = Features =

 * [Breadcrumbs](https://github.com/BinaryMoon/wp-toolbelt/wiki/Breadcrumbs)